IsbatBInHossain/create-x-lite/README.md

 - **Interactive & Intuitive:** A step-by-step guided process to configure your project.
 - **Non-Interactive Mode:** Use CLI flags for automated, scripted project setup.
+- **Automatic Git Initialization:** Every new project is created as a Git repository with an initial commit.
 - **TypeScript and JavaScript:** First-class support for both languages.
 - **Modern and Legacy Modules:** Choose between modern **ESM** or legacy **CommonJS**.
 - **Flexible Folder Structures:** Select a **feature-based** or **traditional MVC-style** structure.
 - **Optional Schema Validation:** Add **Zod** for powerful, type-safe validation during setup.
-- **Out-of-the-Box Tooling:** Every project comes pre-configured with ESLint, Prettier, and Nodemon.
+- **Out-of-the-Box Tooling:** Every project comes pre-configured with ESLint, Prettier, Nodemon, and a `.gitignore` file.

 ## What You Get